ondracek-lukas/toptreelib/README.md

 ### `bool exposeTree(TopTreeVertex v)`

 Exposes tree containing v, its boundary vertices may be arbitrary after this operation.
-Use `getRootData` to acces the associated data.
+Use `getExposedData` to acces the associated data.

 Returns false if v is an isolated vertex and so it is not contained in any cluster.